GoogleCloudPlatform/cluster-toolkit/README.md

 * Compute Engine API
 * Cloud Filestore API
 * Cloud Runtime Configuration API - _needed for `high-io` example_

+## GCP Quotas

+You may need to request additional quota to be able to deploy and use your HPC cluster.
+For example, by default the `SchedMD-slurm-on-gcp-partition` resource uses `c2-standard-60` VMs for compute nodes.
+Default quota for C2 CPUs may be as low as 8, which would prevent even a single node from being started.

+Required quotas will be based on your custom HPC configuration.
+Minimum quotas have been [documented](examples/README.md#example-configs) for the provided examples.

+Quotas can be inspected and requested at `IAM & Admin` > `Quotas`.

 ## Inspecting the Blueprint